ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 SOC 105: RACE, GENDER AND POVERTY, 3 credit hrs.

 This course focuses on the way that race, gender, disability, and poverty are organized and configured through public policy, social structure, and public discourse.
-Prereq; Entry-level sociology or anthropology course or instructor consent.
+Prerequisite entry-level sociology or anthropology course or instructor approval.

 SOC 122: MAKING FAMILIES PUBLIC, 3 credit hrs.